Discussion in 'iPod touch' started by FinalAeon, Sep 20, 2008.

 Apple technical support guy gave up as well, so I'm getting a replacement.
 Waiting again....

 Read your posts today because had a similar problem.
 Sounds crazy but we managed to restore it by holding volume up button.
-Described our experience here: http://dzenisiuk.info/blog/?p=5
+Please Register or Log in to view images Described our experience here: http://dzenisiuk.info/blog/?p=5

 try DFU or use iRecovery -s then issue the fsboot command